tomkerkhove/promitor/docs/configuration/metrics/index.md

 - `azureMetricConfiguration.aggregation` - The aggregation that needs to be used when querying Azure Monitor

 # Supported Azure Services
+Every Azure service is supported and can be scraped by using the [Generic Azure Resource](generic-azure-resource).

+We also provide a simplified way to configure the following Azure resources:
 - [Azure Service Bus Queue](service-bus-queue)

-Can't find the Azure service that you want?
-You can still use the [Generic Azure Resource](generic-azure-resource).

 [&larr; back](/)